Archive No. 03

 Culinary Architects

 Black and white was not aesthetic preference.
-Color conceals the dialogue between surfaces.
+Colour conceals the dialogue between surfaces.
 Without it, form speaks directly to form: brittle against soft, curved against geometric, translucent against opaque.
-Veceto treats reduction as precision instrument.
+Veceto treats reduction as a precision instrument.
 Every surface a deliberate decision.
 Every decision made visible.
+Wood beneath returns none of the light the composition withholds.

 Edible Scenography as Structural Logic